mirko-bianco/FidoLib/FidoCore.md

 - Interfaces (any descendent of `IInterface`).

-  Any public and published parameter-less function and readable property is marshalled.
+  Any public parameter-less function and readable property is marshalled.

-  Any public and published one-parameter method and writeable property is unmarshalled.
+  Any public one-parameter method and writeable property is unmarshalled.

 - Lists of primitives (`Spring.Collections.IReadonlyList<T>` where T is one of the supported Primitives).
 - Lists of interfaces (`Spring.Collections.IReadonlyList<T: IInterface>` ).